 - Train for and respond to Search & Rescue emergencies; searching for the lost, and rescuing the injured in urban and wilderness locations

 - Train for and respond to natural and man-made disasters to locate and rescue the injured, trapped, and missing.

 - Educate the public about backcountry safety and emergency preparedness.

 Located in central Washington state, Chelan County is home to world-class mountains and rivers, along with hundreds of miles of backcountry trails.
-Every year thousands of people from around the world visit for climbing, rafting, hiking, and other backcountry recreation.
+Every year thousands of people from around the world visit for climbing, rafting, hiking, skiing, and other backcountry recreation.
 And every year, people get hurt, people get lost, and people go missing.

 That’s where we come to the rescue.

 Training is a key component to the success of the CCVSAR organization.
 Members receive monthly training opportunities.
 The CCVSAR is governed by a Board of Directors which sets our organizational goals and support the needs of our members.
-They emphasizes safety and training as primary goals of the organization.
+They emphasize safety and training as primary goals of the organization.